 - Full name and address of case worker, and fax number if available.

 Our certifications are backed up by the availability of our local attorney in Puerto Rico.
 For more than six years, HSLDA has been acting as a clearinghouse for the Departamento de La Familia (ADSEF) concerning homeschooling certification.
 Other government agencies and programs followed suit, such as Programa de Asistencia Médica (“tarjeta de salud”) and Plan 8 (housing incentive).

 10. How does HSLDA Handle Non-English Speaking Members?

-HSLDA uses a Tele-Interpreters, a service that connects with an interpreter and enables us to communicate with any non-English speaking member.
+HSLDA has an interpreter on staff for any non-English speaking members.
+In addition, HSLDA uses Tele-interpreters, a service that connects with an interpreter to assist members.
 The service has been extremely fast and reliable.
-No one should feel as though language is a barrier in communicating with a representative at HSLDA.
+No one should feel as though language is a barrier in communicating with a representative at HSLDA. .

 11. Where can I Find Additional Information?

 The Home School Legal Defense Association maintains a website with access to substantial materials on homeschooling.
 In addition, Michael Smith, the president of HSLDA, is the attorney assigned to direct the defense of the freedom to homeschool in Puerto Rico.
 He and his assistant, Melissa Covey, are available to assist home educators in Puerto Rico.
 Additionally, HSLDA works in conjunction with Carlos Pérez-Sierra, an attorney in San Juan, to provide immediate legal response to member families of HSLDA.
 Membership information can be obtained online through the website or by contacting HSLDA at 540-338-5600.